 Learning Software Testing as a Beginner

 If you’re new to software testing and want to learn more about the testing process in software testing, there are many resources available.
-Online courses and tutorials can help you understand the basics of software testing, as well as the various types of testing in SDLC.
+Online courses and tutorials can help you understand the basics of software testing, as well as the various types of testing in Software development life cycle.
 These types include unit testing, integration testing, system testing, acceptance testing, and more.
-Understanding the role of software testing in SDLC is essential to ensuring the quality of software products.
+Understanding the role of software testing as well as the entry and exit criteria in SDLC is essential to ensuring the quality of software products.
 You can also participate in online forums and communities to ask questions and get feedback from experienced testers.

 Software testing plays a crucial role in the software development process.
 By following the seven phases of the software testing life cycle and implementing best practices, testers can ensure that software is of high quality and meets the specified requirements.
+Also, make sure you follow entry criteria and exit criteria.
 By continuously improving the testing process, testers can help streamline the development process and ensure the success of future projects.